2021 | Best Surprise Engagement Photoshoot Guide & Prices

 I personally charge R 1 200 an hour and then include different packages with perks and extras.
 I have added our most popular package for a surprise engagement photoshoot, and you can check out our videography packages by clicking here ≫.
 Packages can be customized to suit your needs with Renphotos.
 Feel free to have a look at our other packages ≫ on offer and contact us ≫ should something spark your interest.

 Per Hour Rate

-Includes > one-hour photoshoot in studio or on location.
-80-100 edited high-resolution photos sent digitally via we-transfer.
+Includes > one-hour photoshoot in studio or on location. (excludes venue and travel charges) 80-100 edited high-resolution photos sent digitally via we-transfer.